-References: All exhibitors should reference material sources or supporting information used in exhibits. (i.e., if questions from a game were taken from an outside source, they must be referenced).
+References: All 4-H members should reference material sources or supporting information if outside sources were used to create exhibits. (i.e., if questions from a game were taken from an outside source, they must be referenced).

-Identification: All entries should be labeled with the exhibitor's name, club and county.
+Identification: All entries should be labeled with the 4-H members name, club and county.